MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 ### How does this affect you or your users?

 If you are managing Windows 8.1 devices those devices should be upgraded to a supported version of Windows 10 or Windows 11.
-There is no impact to existing devices and polices, however, you will not be able to enroll new devices if they are running Windows 8.1.
+There is no impact to existing devices and policies, however, you will not be able to enroll new devices if they are running Windows 8.1.

 ### How can you prepare?